Indiana Pacers: 2017–2021: The Oladipo and Sabonis era

 After an active 2019 off-season, the Pacers fielded four new starters on opening night.
-Holdover Myles Turner was joined by reserve-turned-starter Domantas Sabonis, as well as new acquisitions Malcolm Brogdon, T. J. Warren, and Jeremy Lamb, who was slated to become a top reserve until all-star guard Victor Oladipo returned from injury.
+Holdover Myles Turner was joined by reserve–turned–starter Domantas Sabonis, as well as new acquisitions Malcolm Brogdon, T. J. Warren, and Jeremy Lamb, who was slated to become a top reserve once all-star guard Victor Oladipo returned from injury.
 The Pacers also signed reserves T. J. McConnell and Justin Holiday, with Holiday joining his younger brother Aaron Holiday on the team.
 The Pacers also saw three players with the name "T. J." take the court in McConnell, Warren, and Leaf. in Following an 0–3 start to the season, the Pacers held a 26–15 record halfway through the season, ranking them fifth place in the Eastern Conference.
-Domantas Sabonis averaged a career-best 18.5 points, 12.4 rebounds, and 5 assists a game.
+Domantas Sabonis averaged a careerbest 18.5 points, 12.4 rebounds, and 5 assists a game.
 Subsequently, Sabonis was named an NBA All-Star for the first time in his career.
 Unfortunately, his season was cut short due to a foot injury and would miss the postseason.

-Following the suspension of the 2019–20 NBA season, the Pacers were one of the 22 teams invited to the NBA Bubble to participate in the final 8 games of the regular season.
-The Pacers would finish the 2019-2020 regular season with a record of 45-28 and headed into the playoffs as the 4th seed in the Eastern Conference.
+Following the suspension of the 2019–20 NBA season, the Pacers were one of the 22 teams invited to the NBA Bubble to participate in the final eight games of the regular season.
+The Pacers would finish the 2019–20 regular season with a record of 45–28 and headed into the playoffs as the fourth seed in the Eastern Conference.
 On August 12, 2020, the team announced that they had extended Nate McMillan's contract.
-They then matched up with the 5th seeded Miami Heat where they would go on to lose the first-round series 4-0 which subsequently ended their 2019–2020 season.
+They then matched up with the fifth seeded Miami Heat where they would go on to lose the first-round series 4–0 which subsequently ended their 2019–20 season.

-2020–present: Rebuilding era

 Following the loss to the Heat, the Pacers parted ways with head coach Nate McMillan, despite the recent extension.
 On October 20, 2020, it was announced that former Toronto Raptors assistant coach, Nate Bjorkgren, had signed a multi-year deal to become the next head coach.
 On January 16, 2021, Victor Oladipo was traded to the Houston Rockets as a part of a four-team deal that sent James Harden to the Brooklyn Nets and Caris LeVert to Indiana.
-Sabonis would go on to earn his second NBA All-Star appearance during the 2020-2021 Pacers season.
+Sabonis would go on to earn his second NBA All-Star appearance during the 2020–21 season.
 The team also signed Oshae Brissett this year.
-The season would end in the 2021 NBA Play-In Tournament in a loss to the Washington Wizards.
+The season would end in the 2021 NBA play-in tournament in a loss to the Washington Wizards.
 After missing the 2021 NBA Playoffs, and amid reported locker room tension, the Pacers fired Bjorkgren on June 9, 2021.